markschl/dada-ont-barcoding/docs/curation.md

 -  **Re-mapping to consensus gives another consensus!**:
      During the clustering workflow, consensus sequences were not identical before and after a re-mapping of reads.
-Consider inspecting as if this was an ambiguous sequence.
+Consider inspecting the alignments (see *ambig-consensus*).
-     *This should be better handled in the clustering procedure*
+     *TODO: This should be better handled in the clustering procedure*